hustlcl/BRFCTN/README.md

 **Authors:** Changlong Li, Zecan Yang, Laurence T. Yang, Linsong Shan, Honglu Zhao

-This repository provides a MATLAB implementation of the method proposed in our paper called BRFCTN:
+This repository provides a MATLAB implementation of the method proposed in our paper called BRFCTN.